-In this article we will be discussing 6 of the top self-treatment techniques people are using today to reduce pain such as back pain, hip and shoulder pain, waking up with a stiff neck and general body aches and pains.
-We are not doctors or healthcare professionals and we strongly recommend anyone with pain issues to visit their doctor.
+In this article we will be discussing 6 of the top self-treatment techniques people are using today to reduce pain such as back pain, hip, and shoulder pain, waking up with a stiff neck and general body aches and pains.
+We are not doctors or healthcare professionals, and we strongly recommend anyone with pain issues to visit their doctor.

-When age catches up with us or when we exercise or do strenuous work, back pain, neck pain and even body pain can be a way of life.
+When age catches up with us or when we exercise or do strenuous work, back pain, neck pain, and even body pain can be a way of life.
 Even sitting in front of the computer all day can lead to all sorts of body pain, let alone carrying stuff all day or doing sports.
 We deal with the pain in different ways.
-Some simply take a breather and sleep and wait for the pain to go away.
+Some take a breather and sleep and wait for the pain to go away.
 Others take pain relievers while some try to relieve their pain by massaging the affected area.
-The latter is the quickest way to relieve pain in the neck, the back and in other parts of the body but sometimes, people forget even this little task or the affected areas can be so sore that people don’t bother and head straight for the pills, or the doctor, who sometimes tell the patient to take the pills anyway.
+The latter is the quickest way to relieve pain in the neck, the back and in other parts of the body but sometimes, people forget even this little task or the affected areas can be so sore that people don’t bother and head straight for the pills, or the doctor, who sometimes tell the patient to take the medicines anyway.

 Others take the matter in their own hands using their own hands or using sticks to massage themselves.
 There’s nothing like a good massage to make the pain go away if you can find a good therapist.
 Ever think that your pain could be the result of sleeping on a poorly designed mattress.
 A mattress that causes pressure points on the body to get aggravated to the point of becoming a trigger point.

 Is Your Old Mattress Causing Painful Pressure Points & Trigger Points To Develop?